How to Change Oil Without Ramps?

 Can You Change Oil Without Ramps

-If you’re a car owner, chances are you know that it’s important to change your oil regularly.
+If you’re a car owner, you likely know that regular oil changes are essential.
 But what if you don’t have access to ramps?
 Can you change your oil without them?

 The answer is yes!
-Although it’s not the ideal situation, you can definitely change your oil without ramps.
+Although it’s not ideal, you can definitely change your oil without ramps.
 Here’s how:

 1. Park your car on a level surface and set the emergency brake.
 2. Place a jack under the car and raise it until the tire is just off the ground.
 Make sure the jack is secure before proceeding.